 - Have fun goofing off, feel free to get sidetracked while recruiting and just have fun on Club Penguin.
 Recruiting in groups is good for attracting people, but it’s also just more fun to be able to hang out with friends while you recruit.

 That’s it!
-You should now be equipped to go out and bring more people into the Rebel Penguin Federation.
-Thank you for all of the hard work and effort you put into recruiting.
-Hopefully, this guide makes your job a little bit easier.
+You should now be equipped to invite more people into the Rebel Penguin Federation.
+Hopefully, this guide makes your job a little bit easier; remember, if you have further questions, feel free to contact a staff member.
+Thank you for the hard work and effort you put into recruiting!